yungyuc/nsdhw_23au/project/Yu-Rou-Weng/proposal.md

      - Implement a CMake file for a draft
      - Add some works and adjust the presentation draft
 * Week 6 (12/4):
-     - Write unit tests and refactor codes.
+     - Write unit tests and refactor codes
-     - Check whether if my presentation draft follow the grading criteria.
+     - Check whether if my presentation draft follow the grading criteria
      - Integrate to modmesh (depends on remaining time)
 * Week 7 (12/11):
      - Buffer time for debugging and and documentation